chapter four

 - Using AI assistants to investigate large log files

-In this chapter, we will discuss using log messages that an app records.
-The concept of logging didn’t first appear with software.
-For centuries, people used logs to help them understand past events and processes.
-People have used logging since writing was invented, and we still use it today.
+This chapter discusses using log messages recorded by an app.
+The concept of logging didn’t appear with software.
+For centuries, people used logs to understand past events and processes better.
+In fact, people have used logging since writing was invented, and we still use it today.
 All ships have logbooks.
 Sailors record decisions (direction, speed increase or decrease, etc.) and given or received orders, along with any encountered event (figure 4.1).
 If something happens to the onboard equipment, they can use the logbook notes to understand where they are and navigate to the nearest shore.
 If an accident happens, the logbook notes can be used in the investigation to determine how the unfortunate event could have been avoided.